 The Grammar Translation Method

-The grammar translation method grew out of the classical method that was used to teach the dead languages of Latin and Ancient Greek in the 19th century.
+In the 19th century, the grammar translation method grew out of the classical method that was used to teach the dead languages of Latin and Ancient Greek.
 As these languages were already dead, no communication was actually needed in these languages.
 Rather, the purpose of learning a language was to read texts and to translate between languages.

 The Aim of Grammar Translation